This accessibility statement applies to digitalcommunities.gov.wales

 None of our PDFs and Word documents are essential to providing our services.
 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix PDF leaflets or PDF documents produced by other organisations.

-Any new PDFs or Word documents we produce will meet accessibility standards.
+Any new PDFs or Word documents we produce from September 2022 will meet accessibility standards.